smrg-uob/vpc-cd/README.md

 What is vpc-cd?
 -------------

-vpc-cd use volumetric phase congruency to find the geometric location of a crack in a sample from full-field displacement data captured using Digital Image Correlation (DIC) or Digital Volume Correlation (DVC).
-Developed by Ahmet Cinar and Simon Tonge at the Universities of Sheffield and Bristol, UK.
+vpc-cd uses volumetric phase congruency to find the geometric location of a crack in a sample from full-field displacement data captured using Digital Image Correlation (DIC) or Digital Volume Correlation (DVC).
+It has been developed by Ahmet Cinar and Simon Tonge at the Universities of Sheffield and Bristol, UK.

 Displacement fields are pre-processed by first deleting inaccurate displacements